corinnedaigle3/README/README.md

 <br>
 Pathfinding –

-•	Sets the NavMeshAgent's target destination to the goal position
+-	Sets the NavMeshAgent's target destination to the goal position

-•	Draw the calculated path in blue, start cell in green, and goal cell in red
+-	Draw the calculated path in blue, start cell in green, and goal cell in red

-•	Check if grid coordinates are within the grid
+-	Check if grid coordinates are within the grid

 <br>LevelGenerator –

-•	Set grid width and height
+-	Set grid width and height

-•	Spawns in player
+-	Spawns in the player

-•	Generates grid
+-	Generates grid